Communicating With Adults Who Have Autism Spectrum Disorder

-Talking to a person with autism spectrum disorder for the first time may seem daunting for people who have not met an autism person before.
-Here are some tips and things to know that can help a conversation with a person with autism to be more comfortable for everyone.
+As an advocate and writer who focuses on people with disabilities, I know that talking to a person with autism spectrum disorder may seem daunting for people who have not yet had the opportunity to meet someone who is on the spectrum.
+Here are some tips and things to know that can help make such a conversation more comfortable for everyone.

 An explanation of ASD

 According to the Centers for Disease Control and Prevention, autism spectrum disorder is a developmental disability that can cause severe communication, social, and behavioral changes.
 Autism is a complex neurological disorder that effects each person differently.
 There are some common traits such as repetitive or restricted activities, abnormal sensory responses, and poor social skills.
 Autistic people like routines and may become anxious or angry when their routines are disrupted.

 Social interaction and conversation are among the numerous challenges faced by autistic people.
 People with autism spectrum disorder have several deficits when it comes to social communication and relating to others.

 - a lack of awareness of the presence of other people

 - a tendency to repeat phrases over and over

 - problems in reading body language correctly and picking up communication cues